Firexploit/TheXTech-Windows-RT/README.md

 ## ARM32 Port for Windows RT
-This fork of TheXTech has been slightly modified to be able to be compiled for windows arm32 devices like the microsoft surface rt.
+This fork of TheXTech has been slightly modified to be able to be compiled for windows arm32 devices like the Microsoft Surface RT.

 ## How do I run this?